xrxbsx/goldmine/README.md

 # Installation
 Simply run `python3 -m pip install -U discord.py[voice]` to install discord.py with voice support, and `python3 -m pip install -r requirements.txt` to install the rest of the dependencies.
 Next, you'll need to create a bot account on Discord and get your bot authentication token.
-Create a new file in the same folder as `goldmine.py`, and insert the following:
+Create a new file called `token.py` in the same folder as `goldmine.py`, and insert the following:
 ```python
 bot_token = 'INSERT_YOUR_TOKEN_HERE'
 ```